 Seife is a young BA degree holder in Business Administration and Information Systems.
 He teaches Information and Communication Technologies at the International Leadership Academy of Ethiopia (ILAE) and works as the Office Manager as well.
 He is a technology enthusiast and practitioner with a passion for art, education, and community services.

-Passionate about transforming the delivery and quality of Education through ICT, Yared Ayele is Camara Ethiopia’s Country Director.
-He has over 6 years of experience in ICT Consulting, particularly in the area of infrastructure and enterprise software development.
-For the past 3 years, he has been working in the area of ICT in Education in Ethiopia, where he has served the role of a primary consultant for the Federal Ministry of Education and a Director of ICT for Dire Dawa University.
-His experience in higher education has taught him the value of ICT and e-learning integration on the primary and secondary level as part of a national strategy.
+Passionate about transforming the delivery and quality of Education through ICT, Yared Ayele is Camara's Global IT Development Manager.
+He has over 10 years of experience in ICT Consulting, particularly in the area of infrastructure and enterprise software development.
+For the past 6 years, he has been working in the area of ICT in Education in Ethiopia, where he acted a primary consultant for the Federal Ministry of Education, Director of ICT for the Dire Dawa University and Country Director of Camara Education Ethiopia.
+His experience in higher education has taught him the critical importance for nations to integrate ICT and e-learning into the primary and secondary school curricula.